curipha/Rutulys/README.md

 ### Wording

-#### Output path
+#### Deploy path (Deploying point)
-As known as `@outputpath`.
+As known as `@deploypath`.

-Processed files (maybe HTML files) will be outputted to this directory.
+Processed files will be outputted to this directory.
-This directory MUST be writable by Rutulys.
+A parent directory of this path MUST be writable by Rutulys.

 `index.html` will be created in this directory automatically.
-`style.css` should be created here.

-Processed file name is converted from original one to URL-encoded string.
+Cache file name is converted from original one to URL-encoded string.
 As a character encoding, we use UTF-8.
 (e.g. `あいうえお` will be `%E3%81%82%E3%81%84%E3%81%86%E3%81%88%E3%81%8A`.)

 #### Source path
 As known as `@sourcepath`.

-Original text file should be in this directory.
+Original text file should be in `library` directory of this directory.
 The file name is used in processed file.
 It means a file name will be a part of URI.

-All of file in this directory will be the target of processing.
+All of file in `library` directory will be the target of processing.
 Subdirectory of this directory and its children are excluded.

-If you want to ignore file(s) in this directory from processing, start the filename with string sandwiched by `#`.
-(e.g. `#DRAFT# ignore me` will be ignore. `#include not ignored` and `Any string #123 and #345` will not.)
+Other files (e.g. style sheets, images and so on) should be in `asset` directory of this directory.
+All files in this directory will be copied to the root of deploy point as it is.

 `config.yaml` and `template.html` must be in this directory.
 They are the system file.